If you’re reading this article, you’ve probably already decided to form an LLC in Arizona.

 It should be pretty clear by now according to the explanation of LLC Operating Agreements in this section that your business must be run according to the parameters set forth in your Operating Agreement, so if you draft it poorly it can potentially hinder business growth.
 It’s quite easy to botch the Operating Agreement for your business simply by not allowing room in the instructions for things like change and innovation.
 But if your Operating Agreement is properly drafted, you’ll see your company prosper and grow without the constrictions of faulty operation instructions.

 If you’re inexperienced with drafting and filing an Operating Agreement and you’re worried about getting it right for your business (which is a logical concern), you have a few options available to you.

 Northwest Registered Agent provides a free Operating Agreement template on their site for LLCs to use.
-If you decide that you don’t want to draft the Articles entirely on your own, there are lots of online legal services that will happily guide you through the process.
+If you decide that you don’t want to draft the Articles entirely on your own, online legal services will happily guide you through the process.
 And if you want no part in drafting the Articles, many LLC formation services will help by drafting and filing the Articles of Organization for your business on your behalf.

 Free Operating Agreement Template

 Step 2.
 Apply For an Employer Identification Number